 The wholemeal flour gives it a more nutty texture.
 The larger supermarkets stock self-raising wholemeal flour as do most health food shops.

 I first baked this lovely carrot cake when I was having a meeting at my house.
 I thought I would test it out on those attending – they are people who will always be honest about my cooking!!
 I was surprised that one person immediately identified it as a carrot cake before tasting – as it is not a typical one.
-The verdict was fabulous- that it really wa sthe best carrot cake som epeople had tasted – so I do urge you to try it.
+The verdict was fabulous – that it really was the best carrot cake some people had tasted!
 The cake is also good enough to be a pudding and is good served with ice cream or evaporated milk (yes I have tried it!)

 This cake is best made in a loose bottomed, deep cake tin, for ease of removing it from the tin.
 If you have a solid cake tin, it is probably best to line the tin with baking parchment, which you can grease.
 You can then just lift out the cake in the baking parchment and then gently peel it away from the cake.

 I also must add that baking cakes is very therapeutic and homely!
-Pop on your apron, tune the radio to your favourite station, or switch on your ipod and enjoy taking part in an ancient craft that dates back almost to the beginning of the human race!
+Pop on your apron, tune the radio to your favourite station and enjoy taking part in an ancient craft that dates back almost to the beginning of the human race!
 Then when cake is cooked, put kettle on, remove apron and enjoy slice of cake and cup of tea and let the world do without you for a while!

 You will need:-